paezha/paezha.github.io/applied_spatial_statistics/34-Spatially-Continuous-Data-III.md

 The use of $k$-nearest neighbors points to a problem, however.
 The scale of the process does not depend on distance, which would be a more natural metric for a continuous process.
 In this case, $k$-nearest neighbors were used to ensure that each sum in the coefficient had the same number of observations.
 However, this means that "neighborhoods" will be geographically smaller where the observations are more dense, and larger where they are sparse.

-While this issue is not insurmountable (for instance, instead of $k$-neares neighbors we could have used the neighbors found at a certain distance), it points out to the fact that Moran's $I$ is not by design well suited for the analysis of spatially continuous data.
+While this issue is not insurmountable (for instance, instead of $k$-nearst neighbors we could have used the neighbors found at a certain distance), it points out to the fact that Moran's $I$ is not by design well suited for the analysis of spatially continuous data.

 A different approach, known as variographic analysis, is introduced next.